awsdocs/amazon-rds-user-guide/doc_source/SQLServer.Procedural.Importing.md

 1. An AWS Identity and Access Management \(IAM\) role to access the bucket\.

    If you already have an IAM role, you can use that\.
-If you don't have an IAM role, you can create a new one manually\.
-Alternatively, you can choose to have a new IAM role created for you when you add the `SQLSERVER_BACKUP_RESTORE` option by using the AWS Management Console\.
+You can choose to have a new IAM role created for you when you add the `SQLSERVER_BACKUP_RESTORE` option by using the AWS Management Console\.
+Alternatively, you can create a new one manually\.

    If you want to create a new IAM role manually, take the approach discussed in the next section\.
-Also, if you want to attach trust and permissions policies to an existing IAM role, take the approach discussed in the next section\.
+Do the same if you want to attach trust relationships and permissions policies to an existing IAM role\.

 1. The `SQLSERVER_BACKUP_RESTORE` option added to an option group on your DB instance\.